 - I will never get into a vehicle if the driver has been drinking or using drugs.
 I will not let someone I know drive after drinking alcohol or taking drugs.
 I will call a cab instead or use a designated driver.
 People go to jail, get injured or killed, and cause injury and death to innocent people every day from drinking and driving.
 This could have been prevented if they used a designated driver or called a cab.

-- Don't get in a car with people you don't know and trust.
+- I will never get in a car with people I don't know and trust.

 - I will call someone I know, or a cab, for a ride home if I have been drinking or using drugs, or if I need a ride home.

-- Look at least twice before turning or pulling out from a stop sign or at an intersection.
-An oncoming vehicle can easily block your view of another vehicle that is coming behind it.
+- I will look at least twice before turning or pulling out from a stop sign or at an intersection.
+An oncoming vehicle can easily block my view of another vehicle that is coming behind it.

-- Always take the safer alternative, even if doing so takes more time.
-For example, do not try to turn across busy intersections or entrances to stores of shopping There are always safer alternatives.
-Go to a different entrance that may have a stop light or safer access to where you are going, or simply go further down the road to a controlled intersection where you can make a legal U-turn and come back to your destination.
+- I will always take the safer alternative, even if doing so takes more time.
+For example, I will not try to turn across busy intersections or entrances to stores of shopping There are always safer alternatives.
+I will go to a different entrance that may have a stop light or safer access to where I am going, or simply go further down the road to a controlled intersection where I can make a legal U-turn and come back to my destination.

 - Intersections are deadly and I will always scan for other vehicles as I approach an intersection, even if I have a green light or the right of way.
 I will always reduce my speed when approaching an intersection.
 I will expect the unexpected.
 I will not assume the other vehicles, who have a stop sign or red light, will stop.
 Vehicles approaching from my right or left may not stop for a red light or stop sign and could run into me at full speed, causing me to roll over.
 I will scan the environment at all times.